There are few other towns in Virginia that have as relaxing of a vibe as Cape Charles does.

 Stop into Lemon Tree Gallery and Studio

-Lemon Tree Gallery and Studio is a creative ground for all the artists.
+Lemon Tree Gallery and Studio is a creative ground for all artists.
 You can witness the charming environment in this place and other playful events.

 Every week, this Clelia Sheppard-owned art studio and gallery changes its events to entertain the audience.
 You can also indulge in creative activities for yourself and go for live workshops and lectures with artists like Bethany Simpson and Thelma Peterson.